SaavyLab/saavy_uptime/crates/hb-README.md

 We believe the edge requires a different set of tools than the server.

 - **Correctness at Scale:** Distributed systems are hard. hb uses Rust's type system to make invalid states unrepresentable (e.g., `hb-d1c` refuses to compile if your SQL binds an integer to a text column).
-- **Observability First:** You cannot fix what you cannot see. `hb-tracing` is not an afterthought; it is the first thing you install.
+- **Observability First:** You cannot fix what you cannot see.
+Turn on Cloudflare Workers Observability (built-in traces/logs) before anything else.
 - **Native Primitives:** We do not fight the platform.
 We embrace Durable Objects, Queues, and D1 as they are, rather than trying to abstract them into generic "serverless" concepts.

 ## Installation